-Ech, Schafer + Punke, LLP
+Ech, Schafer + Punhe, LLP

-Springfield, Illinois January 13, 2020 WIUM-FM/WIUW-FM Radio (A Component Unit of Western Illinois University) Management's Discussion and Analysis Year Ended June 30, 2019
+WIUM-FM/WIUW-FM Radio (A Component Unit of Western Illinois University) Management's Discussion and Analysis Year Ended June 30, 2020

-This section of the WIUM-FM/WIUW-FM Radio, A Public Telecommunications Entity Operated by Western Illinois University (Radio Station) annual financial report presents management's discussion and analysis (MD&A) of the financial performance of the Radio Station during the fiscal year ended June 30, 2019.
+WIUM-FM/WIUW-FM This section of the Radio (Radio Station), Public Telecommunications Entity Operated by Western Illinois University annual financial report presents management's discussion and analysis (MD&A) of the financial performance of the Radio Station during the fiscal year ended June 30, 2020.
 This discussion should be read in conjunction with the accompanying financial statements and footnotes.
 The discussion and analysis are designed to focus on current activities, resulting change and current known facts.
 The financial statements, footnotes and this discussion are the responsibility of the Radio Station's management.